beNative/LogViewer/FUNCTIONAL_MANUAL.md

 This table displays the log entries that match your currently applied filters.
 You can:
 - **Click** a row to select it and view its full contents in the Details Panel.
 - **Use Keyboard Navigation** (Arrow keys, PageUp/Down, Home/End) to move through the entries.
-- **Right-click** on a cell to open a context menu for quick filtering or copying data.
+- **Right-click** on a cell to open a context menu for quick filtering (for both inclusion and exclusion) or copying data.

 ### 4.3.
 The Details Panel
 When toggled on, this panel appears on the right and shows the full, parsed details of the currently selected log entry.
 It provides a structured view of the data and can render special formats like XML, SQL, and Key-Value pairs.